adamsoliev/bearblog/intro-sql/blogpost.md

         WHERE b.checked_out_by = u.user_id
     );
     ```
-    `SELECT 1` is a common placeholder because `EXISTS` ignores the actual columns returned, only taking into account if at least one row was returned or not.
+    `SELECT 1` is a common placeholder because `EXISTS` only cares about the existence of a row, not the data within it.
 * `IN`/`NOT IN` evaluate the expression and compare it to each row of the subquery single-column result.
-It returns true/false, respectively, if at least one equal subquery row is found.
+They return true/false, respectively, if at least one equal subquery row is found.
   ```sql
   SELECT title
   FROM books